mycatbign/Project-2/README.md

 ![](./images/Take_a_Hike.PNG "Take-A-Hike Home Page")

 ### Prerequisites:
-A modern browser and an internet connection.
+-A modern browser and an internet connection.
 Chrome works best, but others should be fine too.
-A modern IDE - it was developed using Visual Studio Code, but any text editor would work, including notepad.
+-A modern IDE - it was developed using Visual Studio Code, but any text editor would work, including notepad.
-GitHub
+-GitHub
-GitBash installed locally
+-GitBash installed locally

 ### Getting Started Locally:
 To get started